YosefHershberg/culinary_gpt_server/README.md

 ## Documentation

-JSDoc and SwaggerUI is available inn this application. to create the swagger HTML file enter this command -
+JSDoc is shown in various functions ans services and SwaggerUI is available for this application. to create the swagger HTML file enter this command -

 ```console
 npm run docs
 ```

+The Swagger UI will be available at http://localhost:5000/docs

 ## Project Structure